- Get Involved

 Bienvenidos a 4-H/Welcome to 4-H Brochure.
 This bilingual 4-H recruitment brochure is written as a novella and illustrated in comic book style.
 It tells the story of how a Latino family, new to their community, finds a way to meet people and become involved in the community through 4-H. (Publication number 4H0301) Check availability by emailing firstname.lastname@example.org.

-Bienvenidos a 4-H DVD.
-This 15-minute Spanish language video/DVD (close-captioned in English) is designed for use with Latino youth and families.
+Bienvenidos a 4-H Video.
+This 15-minute Spanish language video (close-captioned in English) is designed for use with Latino youth and families.
 It provides an overview of the 4-H program, highlights the importance of adult volunteers, and showcases examples of how 4-H supports important values held by most Latino communities.
-Cost of the video/DVD, including shipping and handling, is $29.95 each for 1-9 copies.
-Orders of 10-40 copies sent to a single address are discounted 25%; orders of 50 or more are discounted 40%.
-To purchase, fill in an online form and send by fax (541-737-0817), email (puborders@oregonstate), or U.S. mail ( Publication Orders, Extension & Station Communications, Oregon State University, 422 Kerr Administration, Corvallis OR 97331-2119).
+To view the video online click here.

 Que Es 4-H/What is 4-H?
 This series of brief documents explains many basic characteristics of the 4-H program and is available online in both Spanish and English.
 Topics include: a general description of 4-H; the symbols of 4-H; parents, families, and 4-H; 4-H projects; experiential learning; the role of volunteer 4-H leaders; starting a 4-H club; planning club meetings; teaching tools and techniques; and working with youth of all ages.